TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.16.md

 ---

-And also pull out some for her from the bundles, and leave it, and let her glean, and rebuke her not.
+Also pull out some for her from the bundles, and leave it, and let her glean, and don't rebuke her."